-- unexplained, excessive and prolonged nosebleeds
+- unexplained, excessive bruising or prolonged nosebleeds

 - unexplained blood in the urine or feces caused by internal bleeding in the gastrointestinal or urinary tract

-- unexplained bleeding in the skull after childbirth
+Severe cases of Christmas disease may cause unexplained bleeding in the skull after childbirth and spontaneous bleeding.

-- factor IX test to determine how much of the clotting factor is present in your blood
+- a factor IX test to determine how much of the clotting factor is present in your blood

 Factor IX Injections

 Christmas disease can be treated with factor IX injections to prevent or stop bleeding.
 The factor IX can be derived from donated human blood or made in a laboratory.
-Artificial factor IX is called recombinant factor IX and is generally recommended over blood-derived factor because it is safer.
+Artificial factor IX is called recombinant factor IX and is generally recommended over blood-derived factor because it’s safer.
 Blood-derived factor IX may contain dangerous pathogens, such as hepatitis or HIV.
 However, the risks of contracting HIV and hepatitis from factor IX treatment is lower than ever due to improved blood-screening practices.

-If you have a mild form of Christmas disease, your doctor may give you a product called desmopressin acetate (DDAVP) to apply to small wounds to stop the bleeding.
+If you have a mild form of Christmas disease, your doctor may give you a product called desmopressin acetate to apply to small wounds to stop the bleeding.
 Larger wounds and internal bleeding require medical treatment from your doctor.

-If you have a severe form of Christmas disease, you may need preventive blood transfusions to avoid or reduce prolonged and heavy bleeding.
+If you have a severe form of Christmas disease, you may need preventive blood transfusions to avoid or reduce prolonged and heavy bleeding, which is known as prophylaxis.
+These are especially important in children.
 If you receive blood-derived factor or blood transfusions, you should be vaccinated for hepatitis B.